kuttim/react-full-stack-sample/README.md

 >
 > This section is still a **work-in-progress** since the deployment settings and configuration aren't finalized.
 We're still missing some robust handling of detection whether the frontend is running in a container (to adjust endpoint URLs) as well as inclusion of the Let's Encrypt's certification service to enable HTTPS inside Nginx.
 >
-> For the former point we'll most likely need to adapt the TypeORM configuration to be able to replace the hardcoded `localhost` path with the Docker service name that we're linking to.
+> For the former point we'll most likely need to adapt the TypeORM configuration to be able to replace the hard coded `localhost` path with the Docker service name that we're linking to.
 In the frontend a "basic" `window.location.hostname` might already suffice but that remains to be tested.

 ### Starting